 Her creative work examines the forms of written language and the spaces and manifestations of typographic texts.
 She has led numerous research initiatives on the re-conceptualization of book and text forms in emerging digital materialities, in collaboration with local industries and start-ups in the field, investigating the way texts function, practically and theoretically, in different mediums and contexts.
 Her most recent work has been involved with digital archives, the translation and transaction of manuscripts (particularly those of J. L. Borges) into typographic texts as both research tools in the field of genetic criticism and autonomous aesthetic objects.
 A fundamental aspect of communication design, translation between semiotic systems is a core element of this work.
-It involves a deeply focused material exploration in the setting of type in relationship to calligraphy that raises questions on the nature of graphic translation, adaptation and reproduction.
-She is in the process of completing a series of books on Borges’s manuscripts: Poemas y Prosas Breves, Ensayos and Cuentos.
+It involves a focused material exploration in the setting of type in relationship to calligraphy that raises questions on the nature of graphic translation, adaptation and reproduction.
+She recently completed a series of books on Borges’s manuscripts: Poemas y Prosas Breves, Ensayos and Cuentos.

-She is co-editor of award-winning Current, Emily Carr University’s design research journal.
+From 2011 to 2018, she co-edited the award-winning Current, Emily Carr University’s design research journal.

-Emily Carr University 520 East 1st Ave, Vancouver, BC, Canada V5T 0H2
+520 East 1st Ave, Vancouver, BC,